Data protection information

 § 3 Tracking – Use of Matomo

 (1) This website uses the web analysis service Matomo.
-The legal basis for the use of Matomo is Article 6(1)(1)(f) GDPR.
-Our legitimate interest lies in being able to use the statistics obtained to analyse the use of our website and regularly improve it for you as a user.
+The legal basis for the use of Matomo is Article 6(1)(f) GDPR.
+Our legitimate interest lies in being able to analyse the use of our website based on the statistics obtained and to regularly improve it for you as a user.

-(2) In order to comply with the principle of data minimisation, we do not use cookies.
+(2) In order to comply with the principle of data minimization, we do not use cookies.
 Instead, Matomo uses a so-called Config_ID.
-Details on the technical process can be found at https://matomo.org/faq/general/how-is-the-visitor-config_id-processed/
+Details on the technical process can be found at https://matomo.org/faq/general/how-is-the-visitor-config_id-processed/.

-(3) This website uses Matomo with the ‘AnonymiseIP’ extension.
-The IP address is anonymised before it is saved.
+(3) This website uses Matomo with the “AnonymizeIP” extension.
+This means that the IP address is anonymized before it is stored.
 It is not merged with other data collected by us.

-(4) The controller stores the information collected exclusively on servers in Germany.
-This involves the following data:
+(4) The controller stores the collected information exclusively on servers in Germany.
+This includes the following data:

-• Actions per visit (page views, downloads, outgoing links, internal searches), (unique) page views, user behaviour (entry pages, exit pages, origin of visitors e.g. search engine etc.)
+- Actions per visit (page views, downloads, outgoing links, internal searches), (unique) page views, user behavior (entry pages, exit pages, origin of visitors, e.g., search engine, etc.)

-(5) The Matomo programme is an open source project.
-Information from the third-party provider on data protection can be found at https://matomo.org/privacy-policy/
+(5) The Matomo program is an open source project.
+Information on data protection from the third-party provider can be found at https://matomo.org/privacy-policy/.

 § 4 Newsletter

 (1) You have the option of registering for our newsletter (press releases, traffic reports, etc.).
-All you need to do is enter your e-mail address.
-You can optionally enter further data.
-When you click on ‘Subscribe to newsletter’, we will first send a notification to the e-mail address you have provided, asking you to confirm it.
-Only then will you actually receive our newsletter (double opt-in).
+To do so, you only need to provide your email address.
+You can provide additional data if you wish.
+When you click on “Subscribe to newsletter,” we will first send a notification to the email address you provided, asking you to confirm your subscription.
+Only then will you receive our newsletter (double opt-in).
+Your personal data will be processed based on your consent in accordance with Article 6(1)(a) of the GDPR.

-(2) You can revoke your consent to receive our newsletter at any time without giving reasons.
+(3) You can revoke your consent to receive our newsletters at any time without giving reasons.
 You will find an option to do so at the end of each newsletter.
-You can also object by post (HEAG mobilo GmbH, Klappacher Straße 172, 64285 Darmstadt) or by e-mail (kommunikation@heagmobilo.de).
+You can also revoke your consent by post (HEAG mobilo GmbH, Klappacher Straße 172, 64285 Darmstadt, Germany) or by email (kommunikation@heagmobilo.de).

 § 5 Google Maps

-(1) This website uses the map service Google Maps.
-The provider is Google Ireland Limited (‘Google’), Gordon House, Barrow Street, Dublin 4, Ireland.
-With the help of this service, we can integrate map material on our website.
+(1) This site uses the Google Maps map service.
+The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.
+This service allows us to embed map material on our website.

-(2) To use the functions of Google Maps, it is necessary to save your IP address.
-This information is usually transmitted to a Google server in the USA and stored there.
+(2) To use the functions of Google Maps, it is necessary to store your IP address.
+This information is usually transferred to a Google server in the USA and stored there.
 We have no influence on this data transfer.
-If Google Maps is activated, Google may use Google Fonts for the purpose of standardising the display of fonts.
-When you call up Google Maps, your browser loads the required web fonts into your browser cache in order to display texts and fonts correctly.
+If Google Maps is activated, Google may use Google Fonts for the purpose of uniform font display.
+When you access Google Maps, your browser loads the required web fonts into your browser cache to display text and fonts correctly.

-(3) Due to data transmission, the Google Maps service is deactivated by default.
-If you wish to use it, you must give us your consent to do so.
-Your personal data will then be processed on the basis of Article 6(1)(a) GDPR and Section 25(1) TDDDG, insofar as the consent includes the storage of cookies or access to information in the user’s end device (e.g. device fingerprinting) within the meaning of the TDDDG.
+(3) Due to the data transfer, the Google Maps service is deactivated by default.
+If you wish to use it, you must give us your consent.
+The processing of your personal data is then carried out based on Article 6(1)(a) GDPR and Section 25(1) TDDDG, insofar as the consent includes the storage of cookies or access to information on the user’s end device (e.g., device fingerprinting) within the meaning of the TDDDG.
 Your consent can be revoked at any time (see above).

 § 6 Google reCAPTCHA

-(2) To analyse this, reCAPTCHA evaluates various information and forwards it to Google (e.g. page that integrates reCAPTCHA, page from which the user comes, IP address of the user, settings of the end device such as language, browser, location, length of stay, mouse movements and keyboard strokes, screen and window resolution, time zone and installation of browser plugins).
+(2) For analysis purposes, reCAPTCHA evaluates various information and forwards it to Google (e.g., page that integrates reCAPTCHA, page from which the user comes, user’s IP address, device settings such as language, browser, location, length of stay, mouse movements and keystrokes, screen and window resolution, time zone, and installation of browser plugins).

-(4) For more information about Google reCAPTCHA, please refer to the Google Privacy Policy and the Google Terms of Use at https://policies.google.com/terms?hl=de.
+(4) For more information about reCAPTCHA, please refer to Google’s privacy policy and Google’s terms of use at https://policies.google.com/terms?hl=de.

 (5) Google also processes your data in the USA.
-For details, please refer to section A § 5 paragraphs 4 and 5 (see above).
+For details, please refer to Section A § 5 (4) and (5) (see above).

 § 7 Multilingualism – Polylang

 (1) We would like to offer you our website in multiple languages.
-For this purpose, we use the WordPress plugin Polylang.
+To do this, we use the WordPress plugin Polylang.
 The provider is WP SYNTEX, 8, rue Joseph Cugnot 38307 Bourgoin Jallieu, France.
-Further information can be found at https://polylang.pro/doc/is-polylang-compatible-with-the-eu-cookie-law/ and https://polylang.pro/doc/is-polylang-gdpr-compliant/.
+Further information can be found at https://polylang.pro/documentation/support/faq/.

 (2) The Polylang cookie (‘pll_language’) only stores your language selection.
 It remains stored for one year and is then deleted.
 No data is sent to the provider.

-(3) The legal basis for use is Article 6(1)(f) GDPR.
+(3) The legal basis for its use is Article 6(1)(f) GDPR.
 Our legitimate interest lies in being able to offer you our website in multiple languages.
-You have the option to object to this use (see General information on data protection, section 6).
+You have the option to object to its use (see General Information on Data Protection, § 6).

 § 8 All In One WP Security

-(1) We use the plugin ‘All-In-One Security (AIOS) – Security and Firewall’ for the security of our website.
+(1) We use the plugin “All-In-One Security (AIOS) – Security and Firewall” to ensure the security of our website.
 The provider is Team Updraft or Updraft WP Software Ltd. Details can be found at https://de.wordpress.org/plugins/all-in-one-wp-security-and-firewall/.

-(2) This plugin can set cookies and thereby collect and store IP addresses.
+(2) This plugin may set cookies and thereby collect and store IP addresses.
 These are stored exclusively on our servers.
-Recipients of the data may be technical service providers who act as processors for the operation and maintenance of our website.
+The storage period is a maximum of three hours.
+The recipients of the data may be technical service providers who act as processors for the operation and maintenance of our website.

 (3) The legal basis for use is Article 6(1)(f) GDPR.
-Our legitimate interest lies in securing our website against malicious software, brute force attacks, spam and other malicious activities.
-You have the option to object to this use (see General information on data protection, section 6).
+Our legitimate interest lies in protecting our website against malicious software, brute force attacks, spam, and other malicious activities.
+You have the option to object to the use of cookies (see General Information on Data Protection, § 6).

 § 9 Use of social media platforms

-(2) The platforms store the personal data collected about you as user profiles and use these for the purposes of advertising, market research and/or the customised design of their website.
-You have the right to object to the creation of user profiles.
-For details, please refer to the respective data protection information of the platform.
+(2) The platforms store the personal data collected about you as usage profiles and use them for advertising, market research, and/or the needs-based design of their website.
+You have the right to object to the creation of usage profiles.
+For details, please refer to the respective privacy policy of the platform.

-(1) Links to the social network Facebook are integrated on our website.
+(1) Links to the social network Facebook are integrated into our website.
 The provider of this service is Meta Platforms Ireland Limited, Merrion Road, Dublin 4, D04 X2K5, Ireland.
 However, according to Facebook, the data collected is also transferred to the USA and other third countries.
-An overview of the Facebook social media elements can be found here:
+An overview of Facebook social media elements can be found here: https://developers.facebook.com/docs/plugins/?locale=de_DE.

 (2) When you click on the link, a direct connection is established between your device and the Facebook server.
-Facebook thereby receives the information that you have visited our website with your IP address.
-If you click on the Facebook ‘Like’ button while you are logged into your Facebook account, you can link the content of this website to your Facebook profile.
+Facebook receives the information that you have visited our website with your IP address.
+If you click on the Facebook “Like” button while you are logged into your Facebook account, you can link the content of this website to your Facebook profile.
 This allows Facebook to associate your visit to this website with your user account.
-We would like to point out that, as the provider of the pages, we have no knowledge of the content of the transmitted data or its use by Facebook.
-Further information on this can be found in the privacy policy of Facebook at: https://de-de.facebook.com/privacy/explanation
+We would like to point out that, as the provider of the pages, we have no knowledge of the content of the data transmitted or its use by Facebook.
+Further information on this can be found in Facebook’s privacy policy at: https://de-de.facebook.com/privacy/explanation.

 (3) The use of this service is based on your consent in accordance with Article 6(1)(a) GDPR and Section 25(1) TDDDG.
 Consent can be revoked at any time.

-(4) Insofar as personal data is collected on our website and forwarded to Facebook, we and Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland are jointly responsible for this data processing (Art.
+(4) Insofar as personal data is collected on our website and forwarded to Facebook, we and Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, are jointly responsible for this data processing (Art.
 26 GDPR).
-The joint responsibility is limited exclusively to the collection of the data and its transfer to Facebook.
-The processing that takes place after forwarding is carried out solely by Facebook.
-The obligations incumbent on us jointly have been set out in an agreement on joint processing.
-You can find the wording of the agreement at: https://www.facebook.com/legal/controller_addendum.
-According to this agreement, we are responsible for providing data protection information when using Facebook and for the secure implementation on our website in accordance with data protection law.
-Facebook is responsible for the data security of Facebook products is the responsibility of Facebook.
+Joint responsibility is limited exclusively to the collection of data and its transfer to Facebook.
+The processing that takes place after the transfer is carried out solely by Facebook.
+The obligations incumbent upon us jointly have been set out in a joint processing agreement.
+The wording of the agreement can be found at: https://www.facebook.com/legal/controller_addendum.
+According to this agreement, we are responsible for providing data protection information when using Facebook and for ensuring that it is implemented on our website in a manner that complies with data protection laws.
+Facebook is responsible for the data security of Facebook products.

-(5) You can assert data subject rights (e.g. requests for information) regarding the data processed by Facebook directly with Facebook.
-If you assert the data subject rights with us, we are obliged to forward them to Facebook.
+(5) You can assert your rights as a data subject (e.g., requests for information) regarding the data processed by Facebook directly with Facebook.
+If you assert your rights as a data subject with us, we are obliged to forward them to Facebook.

 § 11 Integration of YouTube videos

 (1) We have integrated the video service YouTube.com into our online offering.
-YouTube is a platform on which users can post videos and make them publicly accessible.
-The platform is operated by Google Inc, 1600 Amphitheater Parkway, Mountainview, California 94043, USA.
+YouTube is a platform where users can post videos and make them publicly available.
+The platform is operated by Google Inc., 1600 Amphitheater Parkway, Mountain View, California 94043, USA.
 The contact for customers in Europe is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

-(2) The videos can be played directly on our website and are all integrated in ‘extended data protection mode’, i.e. no data about you as a user is transferred to YouTube if you do not play the videos.
-Only when you play the videos will the data mentioned in paragraph 3 be transmitted.
+(2) The videos can be played directly on our website and are all integrated in “extended data protection mode,” which means that no data about you as a user is transferred to YouTube if you do not play the videos.
+Only when you play the videos will the data mentioned in paragraph 3 be transferred.
 We have no influence on this data transfer.

-(3) By playing a video, YouTube receives the information that you have accessed the corresponding subpage of our website.
-This occurs regardless of whether YouTube provides a user account through which you are logged in or whether no user account exists.
-If you are logged in to Google, your data will be assigned directly to your account.
-If you do not wish your data to be associated with your YouTube profile, you must log out before activating the button.
-YouTube stores your data as usage profiles and uses them for the purposes of advertising, market research and/or customising its website.
-Such an evaluation is carried out in particular (even for users who are not logged in) to provide customised advertising and to inform other users of the social network about your activities on our website.
+(3) By playing a video, YouTube receives information that you have accessed the corresponding subpage of our website.
+This occurs regardless of whether YouTube provides a user account that you are logged into or whether no user account exists.
+If you are logged into Google, your data will be directly associated with your account.
+If you do not want this association with your YouTube profile, you must log out before activating the button.
+YouTube stores your data as usage profiles and uses them for advertising, market research, and/or the needs-based design of its website.
+Such evaluation is carried out in particular (even for users who are not logged in) to provide needs-based advertising and to inform other users of the social network about your activities on our website.
 You have the right to object to the creation of these user profiles, whereby you must contact YouTube to exercise this right.

 (4) Further information on the purpose and scope of data collection and its processing by YouTube can be found in the privacy policy.
-There you will also find further information on your rights and setting options to protect your privacy: https://policies.google.com/privacy?hl=de&gl=de.
+There you will also find further information on your rights and settings options for protecting your privacy: https://policies.google.com/privacy?hl=de&gl=de.

 § 12 Instagram

-(1) Functions of the Instagram service are integrated on this website.
-These functions are offered by Meta Platforms Ireland Limited, Merrion Road, Dublin 4, D04 X2K5, Ireland.
-Further information on this can be found in Instagram’s privacy policy: https://privacycenter.instagram.com/policy/.
+(1) This website incorporates features of the Instagram service.
+These features are provided by Meta Platforms Ireland Limited, Merrion Road, Dublin 4, D04 X2K5, Ireland.
+For more information, please refer to Instagram’s privacy policy: https://privacycenter.instagram.com/policy/.

 (3) The use of this service is based on your consent in accordance with Article 6(1)(a) GDPR and Section 25(1) TDDDG.
 Consent can be revoked at any time.

-(4) Insofar as personal data is collected on our website and forwarded to Meta or Instagram, we and Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland are jointly responsible for this data processing (Article 26 GDPR).
-The joint responsibility is limited exclusively to the collection of the data and its transfer to Meta or Instagram.
-The processing that takes place after forwarding is carried out solely by Instagram.
-The obligations incumbent on us jointly have been set out in a joint processing agreement.
-The text of the agreement can be found at: https://www.facebook.com/legal/controller_addendum.
-According to this agreement, we are responsible for providing the data protection information when using Instagram and for the secure implementation on our website in accordance with data protection law.
-Meta is solely responsible for the data security of the Instagram products.
+(4) Insofar as personal data is collected on our website and forwarded to Meta or Instagram, we and Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, are jointly responsible for this data processing (Article 26 GDPR).
+Joint responsibility is limited exclusively to the collection of data and its transfer to Meta or Instagram.
+The processing that takes place after the transfer is carried out solely by Instagram.
+The obligations incumbent upon us jointly have been set out in a joint processing agreement.
+The wording of the agreement can be found at: https://www.facebook.com/legal/controller_addendum.
+According to this agreement, we are responsible for providing data protection information when using Instagram and for ensuring that it is implemented on our website in a manner that complies with data protection laws.
+Meta is solely responsible for the data security of Instagram products.

-(5) You can assert data subject rights (e.g. requests for information) regarding the data processed by Instagram directly with Meta.
-If you assert your data subject rights with us, we are obliged to forward them to Meta.
+(5) You can assert your rights as a data subject (e.g., requests for information) regarding the data processed by Instagram directly with Meta.
+If you assert your rights as a data subject with us, we are obliged to forward them to Meta.

 Collection and processing of personal data

-(1) We collect the following personal data to process your increased fare:
+(1) We collect the following personal data for the purpose of processing your increased transport charge:

-• Incident data (EBE incident no., date, time, passenger position in the vehicle, complaint, direction, control stop, boarding stop, destination stop, type of ID, ticket number, ticket type, remark, passenger comment, passenger behaviour, inspector number, vehicle number, line)
+- Incident data (EBE incident no., date, time, passenger position in the vehicle, complaint, direction, inspection stop, boarding stop, destination stop, ID type, ticket number, ticket type, comments, passenger remarks, passenger behavior, inspector number, vehicle number, line)

-• For minors, data of legal guardians (first name, surname, gender, address), if applicable
+- For minors, details of legal guardians (first name, surname, gender, address) if applicable

 We delete your personal data as soon as it is no longer required.
-In addition, we are subject to various retention and documentation obligations (e.g. HBG, BGB, etc.).
-The retention and documentation periods specified there are up to ten years.
+In addition, we are subject to various storage and documentation obligations (e.g. HBG, BGB, etc.).
+The periods specified there for storage and documentation are up to ten years.

 Data transfer to third parties

-(1) In principle, we do not pass on your personal data to third parties.
-External service providers who process data on our behalf are contractually obliged to comply with data protection in accordance with Article 28 GDPR and are therefore not considered third parties.
+(1) As a matter of principle, we do not pass on your personal data to third parties.
+External service providers who process data on our behalf are contractually obliged to comply with data protection regulations in accordance with Article 28 of the GDPR and are therefore not considered third parties.

-(2) BHS Bad Homburger Servicegesellschaft mbH and Bad Homburger Inkasso GmbH (address in each case: Konrad-Adenauer-Allee 1-11, 61118 Bad Vilbel) are commissioned to collect outstanding EBE receivables.
+(2) BHS Bad Homburger Servicegesellschaft mbH or Bad Homburger Inkasso GmbH (address in each case: Konrad-Adenauer-Allee 1-11, 61118 Bad Vilbel) is commissioned to collect outstanding EBE claims.

-(3) If the personal details of the person concerned have to be established or if there is a repeated EBE case, we reserve the right to pass on the data to the competent authority for criminal prosecution.
+(3) If the personal details of the person concerned need to be established or if there is a repeat case of EBE, we reserve the right to pass on the data to the competent authority for criminal prosecution.

 C. Data protection information on the SEPA mandate